 Replacing the sender:

 The sender can be replaced with up to about a 1/4 tank of petrol in the tank if you raise the right-hand rear corner of the car.
-Early cars had the sender screwed into the tank, from about 1964 it is held in place with a locking ring that locates under three lugs on the tank.
+Early cars had the sender screwed into the tank with a thin cork gasket, from about 1964 it is held in place with a locking ring that locates under three lugs on the tank and uses a thicker rubber gasket.
 The locking ring consists of three tapered sections that locate under the lugs and as the locking ring is rotated in a clockwise direction the tapers cause the tank unit to be pressed in towards the tank making a seal.
 To remove the tank unit rotate the locking ring in an anti-clockwise direction, having come across a picture of the factory tool after many years I made my own.
 But by alternately tapping on the thin end of a couple of the tapered sections of the locking ring with a hammer and drift you can achieve the same effect.
 The use of steel tools is usually quite safe unless the area is wet with petrol.

 Check the new tank unit by connecting it up to the green/black and earth wires and checking the movement of the gauge pointer as you move the float up and down on the tank unit.
 And before paying for it make sure it makes a smooth and quiet transition from Full to Empty and back again.
 If the movement is at all 'scratchy' reject it as a sharp edge on the wiper is probably catching on the turns of the resistance wire and will break them in a relatively short time.